castro-gzlz/nep-des/README.md

 }
 ```

-If you also use the super-Neptune / sub-Saturn density trend, please give credit to [this work](https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.233C/abstract):
+If you use the super-Neptune / sub-Saturn density trend, please give credit to [this work](https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.233C/abstract):

 ```bibtex
 @ARTICLE{2024A&A...691A.233C,